Congratulations on installing Amp. This manual helps you get the most out of it.

 AGENTS.mdfiles in the current working directory (or editor workspace roots) and parent directories (up to$HOME) are always included.- Subtree

-AGENTS.mdfiles are included when the agent reads a file in the subtree. - Both
+AGENTS.mdfiles are included when the agent reads a file in the subtree. - System-wide guidance files, as well as both

 If no AGENTS.md exists in a directory, but a file named AGENT.md (without an S) or CLAUDE.md does exist, that file will be included.